mbbu-beep/cybersecurity-blogs/personal-cybersecurity/mfa-is-not-optional.md

 - A passkey, security key, or authenticator app
 - Recovery codes stored somewhere secure

-> [!NOTE]
+> [!IMPORTANT]
+## What You Can Do Now
+- Implement a password manager to ensure all passwords are unique and random
+- Turn on MFA for your email, financial, social media, and work accounts.
+- Choose an authenticator app, passkey, or security key when available.
+- Add at least one secure backup method.

+Save your recovery codes somewhere safe and separate from the account.

+> Do not wait until an account is compromised to find out whether your recovery options work.

+### About This Article
-> This article is for general educational purposes and reflects the information available as of **August 2026**.
+This article is for general educational purposes.
 Security features and recommendations may change over time.
-*Written by Molly Ussery*
+*Written by Molly Ussery | Last updated: 8/5/2026*